Deep South tornado outbreak: 2 dead from twister in the dark

 The National Weather Service Office in Birmingham classified the Flatwood storm as an EF-2 tornado, with winds estimated at 115 mph (185 kph).

 Isaiah Sankey, who represents Flatwood as vice chairman of the Montgomery County Commission, expressed grief for the lives lost.
-He vowed that installing storm shelters will be a priority.
+He vowed that installing storm shelters would be a priority.

 “When we do rebuild, we will have storm shelters,” Sankey said.